reuben-r/ECE-239AS/README.md

 ## Pretrained Models

+Note: Pretrained models will be provided in the zipped file, if not you can download them from the link below, **IGNORE BELOW IF PROVIDED**.

 Download all pretrained models from [this link](https://drive.google.com/file/d/1g09qUM9WibdfQVgkj6IAj8K2S3SGwc91/view?usp=sharing)

 And add the folder to the root directory.
 That is all the pretrained models should be in the `pretrained_models` folder in th e MiniGPT folder.